 Answers to Frequently Asked Questions About Chapter 13

-The most frequent reason for filing a Chapter 13 Petition is to allow a homeowner to avoid foreclosure and the loss of their home.
+One of the most frequent reason for filing a Chapter 13 Bankruptcy case is to allow a homeowner to avoid foreclosure and the loss of their home.
 If a homeowner can resume making their regular monthly mortgage payments, property taxes and insurance and make up the arrears on their mortgage over a period of 36 to 60 months, foreclosure can be prevented.

 Example – John and Mary are a married couple who bought a home when both were working, They are six months behind on their mortgage payments of $2,000.00 per month because John lost his job.
 John has found a new job and they can now resume making their mortgage payment.
 They cannot pay the arrears on their mortgage and the $30,000.00, they owe on their credit cards because John’s new job pays less then he previously earned and they have no savings left.